WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 Windows platform you can use  [gen_all_certs.ps1](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.ps1)  instead.
 Please note that you need to have  [OpenSSL installed](https://slproweb.com/products/Win32OpenSSL.html)  (e.g. Win64 OpenSSL v3.3.0 Light) and added to your PATH environment variable.
 Also you may need allow the execution by setting an execution policy.

 	```
 	Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
 	```

 **Prepare Folders**

-**Note**: keep your private keys safe and secure.
+> Note: keep your private keys safe and secure.
 Do not share them with anyone.
 Copy the generated certificates to the respective folders and change the file names to match the naming convention.
 For the case of self-signed TLS certificates, the CA.pem is just a copy of the TLS.pem (check to have keyCertSign in the keyUsage).
 The CA.pem should exist, since it is used to verify the TLS client certificate when connecting to the TNG application.
 Files to be copied in respective folders are as follows:
 - SCA.pem -> onboarding/DCC/SCA
 	- UP.pem -> onboarding/DCC/UP

   	- CA.pem -> onboarding/DCC/TLS

 	- TLS.pem -> onboarding/DCC/TLS

-**Note** On DEV and UAT environment, if the files are generated using a script, delete the generated folder before committing the files.
+>Note: On DEV and UAT environment, if the files are generated using a script, delete the generated folder before committing the files.

 #### Certification Preparation for Prod